Giant Planet Evolution with MESA: Helium rain

 In step (1), the user-supplied phase diagram is read into a custom \texttt{phase\_diagram} type.
 This type stores the lower and upper miscible number fractions, together with the corresponding temperature and pressure values.
 The user can specify the elements to be included and to apply a temperature shift.
 To determine whether a cell undergoes precipitation, we first linearly interpolate the lower and upper miscible fractions in pressure–temperature space.
 We then evaluate whether the local abundance ratio lies above, within, or below the miscibility gap.
 For ratios inside the gap, we calculate the depletion required for the composition to reach the lower miscibility boundary.
 The resulting abundance change is converted into a mass abundance difference and stored in the array \texttt{dXi}.
 We compute the changes in the other mass fractions assuming that their ratios remain constant throughout the sedimentation process.
 We note that in fact it is not trivial to determine the other mass fractions throughout the evolution (see Appendix \ref{sec:helium_fraction}).

 At this stage, \texttt{dXi} can be further modified by user-defined constraints.
 These include limiting the maximum abundance change per step, enabling many small adjustments rather than a single large rain-out event.
-Additional options allow closing gaps within a precipitating region and enforcing monotonicity of the composition gradient.
+Additional options allow one to close gaps within a precipitating region and enforce monotonicity of the composition gradient.
 The algorithm also accounts for core and ocean formation when the innermost cell undergoes precipitation.
 In this case, since there is no lower cell to transfer material to, \texttt{dXi} is adjusted to enrich the bottom cell up to the upper miscibility boundary.
 The process continues outward until all immiscible cells are resolved.

 In step (2), the specified \texttt{dXi} values are subtracted from the sedimenting species, using one of three modes, listed here in order of increasing complexity.
 In \texttt{instant\_rain}, the code evaluates the stability of the entire model and transfers the sedimenting element in a single step to the deepest miscible layer.
 The thermal structure is then updated globally.
 The \texttt{bottom\_up\_rain} mode proceeds cell by cell, starting from the deepest layer and moving upward, transferring material and updating the thermal structure incrementally.
-Finally, the \texttt{advection\_diffusion\_rain} mode solves the advection-diffusion equation, modelling element sedimentation as an advective process and convection as diffusion, with \mesa's \texttt{D\_\rm{mix}} used as the diffusion coefficient.
+Finally, the \texttt{advection\_diffusion\_rain} mode solves the advection-diffusion equation, modeling element sedimentation as an advective process and convection as diffusion, with \mesa's \texttt{D\_\rm{mix}} used as the diffusion coefficient.
 Between \mesa time steps, the solver iterates until a convergent solution is reached.
 This mode introduces two additional free parameters: (1) the sedimentation velocity of the element and (2) the time step used by the advection-diffusion solver.

 In \texttt{advection\_diffusion\_rain}, the algorithm solves the standard advection-diffusion equation for an isotropic sphere: